nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 With the router, you can choose between component-based routing and page-based routing.

+With page-based routing, you can

+With component-based routing, you can specify the `<router-view />` component in your template.
+With it, the different routes are placed in the view and when navigation, the views are swapped.

 ## Install and require the plugin

 In the command prompt, run: